Fritz Schmenkel: Legacy

-Fritz Schmenkel was posthumously awarded the title Hero of the Soviet Union and the Order of Lenin in 1964.

 A street in Nelidovo, Nelidovsky District, Kalinin Oblast (today Tver Oblast), was named after Fritz Schmenkel in 1965.
 In 1976, a street in the Karlshorst locality of Berlin was named Fritz-Schmenkel-Straße; however, it was renamed Rheinsteinstraße in 1992.
 There is still one Fritz-Schmenkel-Straße in Leipzig and one in Torgau.
 A commemorative plaque has been placed on the house on Victory Square in Minsk, where Schmenkel was sentenced to death by the German occupants in 1944.

 A movie about Schmenkel, titled Ich will euch sehen (I Want To See You), was made in 1978.

 Personal life

 Schmenkel was married to Erna Schäfer.
 Together, they had three children: a son, Hans, and two daughters, Ursula and Christa.